about me

 Teaching Philosophy

-To create a safe space for artists to grow and thrive, while helping them to find their own beautiful sound.
+To create a safe and inclusive space for artists to grow and thrive, while helping them to unlock their own beautiful sound.
 I believe that an embodied voice is a happy one.
-Through listening to our bodies and connecting to our voice, we can learn so much about our instrument and in turn, ourselves!
+Through listening to our bodies and connecting to our voice, we can learn so much about our instrument and in turn, ourselves.